To help find the right care home for you, here's some questions you can ask when you enquire.

 From the owner

-Kingston House is one of Wiltshire’s most established care homes, purpose-built to deliver person-centred residential, respite, and dementia care in a welcoming, home-from-home environment.
+Kingston House is one of Wiltshire’s most established care homes.
+The leading non-profit care home in the area and purpose-built to deliver person-centred care, the home offers award-winning residential, respite, and dementia care in a welcoming, hom…

-Kingston House is one of Wiltshire’s most established care homes, purpose-built to deliver person-centred residential, respite, and dementia care in a welcoming, home-from-home environment.
+Kingston House is one of Wiltshire’s most established care homes.
+The leading non-profit care home in the area and purpose-built to deliver person-centred care, the home offers award-winning residential, respite, and dementia care in a welcoming, home-from-home environment.

-As part of Greensleeves Care, a highly regarded UK care charity that puts people before profit, Kingston House offers award-winning support and peace of mind through its Home for Life promise ensuring no resident will ever be asked to leave if their funds run out.
+As part of Greensleeves Care, a leading care charity that puts people before profit, Kingston House offers award-winning support and peace of mind through its Home for Life funding assurance, ensuring no resident will ever be asked to leave if their funds run out.
 Longer trial stays are also available to help new residents settle in comfortably.

 Set in the peaceful village of Derry Hill, near Calne and Chippenham, Kingston House enjoys its own attractive gardens while being close to local amenities.
 Residents can take part in regular community outings from pub lunches and garden centre visits to trips to Bowood House.